Corruption of Haustfyr Chapter 2: Madam's Homestead

 The air stills.
 Dust drifts like mist.
 In the crater where the golem stood, a monolith rises.
 Smooth, luminous, its symbols shifting like ripples in water.

-You approach slowly, every sense still humming.
-When your hand meets its surface, warmth floods through you.
-Amber light envelopes you as you are transported.
-You’re standing beneath Haustrasill.
+I slowly approached, every sense still humming.
+When my hand met its surface, warmth flooded through me.
+Suddenly, I'm transported.
+I'm standing beneath Haustrasill.
 The great tree is dim, its bark cracked and dried.
 The air feels thick, every breath heavy with the scent of death.
 Above it, a huge shadow shifts in the sky.
-You know the shape immediately—Arad, Haustfyr’s God.
-His wings fold like plates of stone, his horns glint with faint amber.
-His presence is crushing, sacred, but feels wrong all at once.
+I know the shape immediately—Arad, Haustfyr’s God.
+His carapace is a dark red, unnaturally lumpy, with an almost fire-like green glow emanating from under his wings.
+His presence is crushing, sacred, but feels so wrong.

 The light around him flickers.
 The ground darkens where it should glow.
-Something in the balance is off, but you can’t tell why.
+Something in the balance is off, but I can’t tell why.

-Suddenly, Arad turns his head toward you.
-The moment his gaze meets yours, the world splits apart.
-You fall backward into darkness.
+Suddenly, Arad turns his head toward me.
+The moment his gaze meets mine, the world splits apart.
+I fell backward into darkness.

-You hit the ground, gasping.
-Allura is there, steadying you with a hand on your shoulder.
+I hit the ground, gasping.
+Allura is there, steadying me with a hand on my shoulder.
 “Easy.
 You’re here.
 What did you see?”

 Roe folds her arms.
 “Gods don’t just watch for fun.
 Whatever it means, it’s not good.”